 I wonder how many consumers are going to stop buying diamonds, jeans, and PCs.

-Remember, lots of Americans don’t believe in climate change, and even more just assume it won’t effect them.
+Remember, lots of Americans don’t believe in climate change, and even more just assume it won’t affect them.
 Won’t they find these ads offensive?

 Of course, at one level it’s just a publicity stunt.
 Tiffany’s stand-alone ad, and a larger group version, were both addressed “Dear President Trump,” in some faux petition format.
 The content wasn’t anything new, and neither ad was terribly creative or compelling.